6 Inbound Marketing Testing Methods You Should Be Utilizing

-For optimum inbound marketing success, marketers should always be testing, analyzing, and adjusting their marketing programs to achieve the optimum conversions.
+The days of trusting your gut and rolling with it when it comes to marketing efforts are gone.
+For optimum inbound marketing success, marketers should always be testing, analyzing, and adjusting their programs to achieve the optimum conversions.

-When conducting A/B testing two identical items are created and one or two elements are adjusted to see which resonate better with the target audience.
-Then the two different versions are offered up randomly to see which gets the most desired results sign ups, downloads, etc.
+When conducting A/B testing, two identical items are created and one or two elements are adjusted to see which resonate better with the target audience.
+Then the two different versions are offered up randomly to see which achieves the most desired results, whether sign-ups, downloads, or something else.

-- Is the company name/logo obvious/prominent?
+- Is the company name/logo obvious or prominent?

-- Does the content convey your companys expertise and knowledge?
+- Does the content convey your company's expertise and knowledge?
 Is it current?

 - Is your physical location easy to find on the page?